bnbong/FastAPI-fastkit/README.md

 ### Add a new route to the FastAPI project

+`FastAPI-fastkit` makes it easy to expand your FastAPI project.

-Add a new route to the FastAPI project with:
+Add a new route endpoint to your FastAPI project with:

 ```console
 $ fastkit addroute <your-project-name> <new-route-name>